razvanalex/XNAEnvironment/README.md

 * Added FPS counter
 * Implemented depth blur(not fully working - due to code changing; this function isn't working now, but it wil be fixed)
 * Implemented simple shadow mapping for models(not working now)
+* Added possibility to change texturetiling for each taexture
+* First pre-release on GitHub - v0.1-alpha

 #Upcoming features
 * New terrain rendering system(may be quadtree rendering)